waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Strategic Plan: Visit Mr. Pokémon
 1. Exit New Bark Town and head west to Route 29.
 (Done)
 2. Pass through Cherrygrove City.
 (Done)
 3. Find Mr. Pokémon's house north of Cherrygrove City on Route 30.
+(In progress)
 4. Collect the Mystery Egg and return it to Professor Elm.

 ## Tile Mechanics (Verified)